-Mobile apps or “native” apps are software applications that are built to run on mobile operating systems, such as iOS or Android.
+Mobile apps are software applications built to run on mobile operating systems like iOS or Android.

 Hosting mobile apps works differently.
 Whereas websites need a server to load them to a browser, mobile apps are downloaded directly onto a device through an app store.
 While the app itself lives on the user’s phone, many apps still connect to an online system in the background to keep information updated.